WolfGangS/SL-External-Editor/README.md

-I suggest that you chose a folder on your system to hold all your sl projects, without better support in the SL viewer directly it is difficult to manage multiple, though nothing is stopping you from having as many editors open as you like
+I suggest that you chose a folder on your system to hold all your sl projects, without better support in the SL viewer directly it is difficult to manage multiple, though nothing is stopping you from having as many editors open as you like.

+### Using the "main project folder" setup style

-Setting the external editor config in the viewer to something like this..
+Set the external editor config in the viewer to something like this..

 - Windows:
   `"C:\Users\<user>\AppData\Local\Programs\Microsoft VS Code\Code.exe" "C:\Users\<user>\projects\sl\scripts" "%s"`
 - Mac: `/opt/homebrew/bin/code -r "/Users/<user>/projects/sl/scripting" "%s"`
 - Linux: `/usr/bin/code "/home/<user>/projects/sl/scripting" "%s"`

-These are not exact examples, your system setup may differ, but should be somewhat similar.
+These are not exact examples, your system setup may differ, the location of the directory for your scripts is entirely up to you

 After that you should be good to go, though I would advise looking through the config options below, and trying the hint system.

+### Free wheeling it

+This way works best if you open vscode before you start working in sl

+Set the external editor config in the viewer to something like this..

+- Windows:
+  `"C:\Users\<user>\AppData\Local\Programs\Microsoft VS Code\Code.exe" "%s"`
+- Mac: `/opt/homebrew/bin/code "%s"`
+- Linux: `/usr/bin/code "%s"`

+These are not exact examples, your system setup may differ.

 ## Support